siddharthsingh89/siddharthsingh89.github.io/_posts/2020-04-31-trends-detection.md

 ---

 #### What is a Trend?
+Displaying Trends is very important features of modern social networks such as Twitter\FB\Instagram and lets uesr discover what's happening in the world.
 The Wikipedia defination of a trend is-

 > A word, phrase, or topic that is mentioned at a greater rate than others is said to be a "trending topic".
 Trending topics become popular either through a concerted effort by users or because of an event that prompts people to talk about a specific topic.
 These topics help Twitter\Instagrm and their users to understand what is happening in the world and what people's opinions are about it.